SDasman/Python_Learning/README.md

 # PythonCoderWarsChallenges
-Some Python Challenges I found interesting!
+Some Python Challenges and Games I found interesting!
+Some are from HackerRank.
+Others are common games like "Guess a Number" or "Play Rock Paper and Scissors."